-We wake up in the morning and find rashes, red swellings or streaks and get torn to whether it was a mosquito or bedbug that bit us.
+What’re the differences between bed bug bites vs. mosquito bites?
+We wake up in the morning and find rashes, red swellings, or streaks and get torn as to whether it was a mosquito or bedbug that bit us.

 Both appear as red, raised lumps.
 Both can range in color from light pink to a brownish look.
 Both bites are also slightly raised from your skin.
-In addition, both are smooth when you touch them and appear swollen.
+Besides, both are smooth when you touch them and appear swollen.